Laser Safety Requirements

 Class IV installations - Control measures for Class IV include enclosing beam paths where feasible, establishing controlled access areas for trained personnel only, posting of warning signs, training and medical testing of operators, use of standard operating procedures (SOPs), protective eyewear and clothing, and protective barriers.
 These and other items are described in the ANSI laser safety standard that is discussed below.

-Class IV installations require that a trained Laser Safety Officer (LSO) be appointed to evaluate potential hazards and to ensure that appropriate control measures are implemented.
+Class IV installations - require a trained Laser Safety Officer (LSO) be appointed to evaluate potential hazards and to ensure that appropriate control measures are implemented.

 Laser Hazards - There are two main concerns when evaluating the hazard from a CO2 laser.
 The collimated beam direct from the laser head or a mirror (without any focusing optics) contains sufficient heat energy to damage eyes, skin, or flammable materials for a considerable distance (100s of feet or more) from the source.
 The focused beam contains much higher power density for marking, cutting, or welding, but it is present only in a very localized area near the beam focus.
 Past the focus, the beam pattern expands significantly, and there is a distance beyond which the power spreads over an area that is so large that the laser beam is no longer hazardous.